duckdb/duckdb-web/docs/extensions/json.md

 +-----------------------+--------------------------+
 ```

-To manipulate the JSON objects the following functions might be helpful.
+To manipulate JSON objects, the following functions are available.

 | function name         | Description                                       |
 |:----------------------|:--------------------------------------------------|